ellagale/doenut/README.md

 <img align="right" src="images/doenut_small.jpg">

-_warning: this repository is currently in a state of flux as it is prepared for use as a proper module.
-Expect things to move around without warning for the immediate future!_

 # Design of Experiments Numerical Utility Toolkit DoENUT

 Package to conveniently combine all necessary functions required to do Design of Experiments.